 1: Not Enough Keyword Research

-This one is the most boring of all 10 reasons why your Pinterest pin flopped, so let’s just get it out of the way.
+This one is the most boring of all 10 Unbelievably Sad Ways You Just Killed Your Pinterest Pin, so let’s just get it out of the way.

 When you’re creating your pin, you need to have specific keywords in mind that relate to your niche and the topic of your blog post.